 Weather forecast for Ireland for today from Met Eireann

-The weather forecast for today for Ireland from Met Eireann is for a good deal of cloud around at first today with some scattered outbreaks of rain.
+The weather forecast for today for Ireland from Met Eireann is for a mixed day across the country with temperatures reaching around 20 degrees.

-However it will brighten up later in the afternoon with sunny spells and just a few well scattered showers.
-Highest temperatures of 16 to 20 degrees in fresh West to Southwesterly breezes but winds strong along Northern and Western coasts.
+The weather forecast says there will be a lot of dry weather on Sunday, with a mix of cloudy, misty periods and spells of hazy sunshine.
+The best of the sunshine over northern and eastern areas.
+Along the Atlantic Seaboard, some patches of drizzle may occur at times, mainly in the morning.
+Top temperatures 16 to 18 C., over northern and western areas, but 19 to 21 degrees, elsewhere, best in sunshine.
+Light to moderate north to northeast winds, but some local sea breezes also.

-Sunday night will be mainly dry in the South and East with clear spells but scattered showers will continue elsewhere with cloud and patchy rain getting into Ulster later.
-Lowest temperatures 10 to 12 degrees in moderate to fresh Westerly winds, stronger near Western and Northern coasts.
+Dry in most areas on Sunday night, with slack winds, but patches of mist and drizzle will occur, mainly on southern and western coasts.
+Lows of 6 to 10 degrees, generally, but 12 to 14 degrees, in southern coastal areas.

 Leave your comment